G-structure/rat/plan.md

 17) Refusal Stop Reason UX
 - When `stopReason: refusal`, show a banner explaining the agent refused to continue and that the next turn should not auto‑append the prior user message.
-- Offer a clear CTA to “Start new turn” and optionally adjust composer hinting.
+- Offer a clear CTA to "Start new turn" and optionally adjust composer hinting.

 18) Permission Policy Memory
 - When user selects `allow_always`/`reject_always`, remember a client‑side policy scoped by agent and optionally session.
 - Provide a UI to view and clear remembered policies (settings panel or command palette action).

 19) Initialization & Version/Capability UI
 - On successful `initialize`, show capability summary (promptCapabilities, loadSession).
-On version mismatch (client can’t support agent’s returned MAJOR), display a graceful error view with retry/help.
+On version mismatch (client can't support agent's returned MAJOR), display a graceful error view with retry/help.
 - Provide quick toggles to advertise FS capabilities and an indicator when FS is disabled.

 20) Large Content Truncation & Performance Policy
-- Define truncation for long text blocks, large diffs, images, and audio metadata (e.g., preview first N KB, with “Open full”/“Save” actions).
+- Define truncation for long text blocks, large diffs, images, and audio metadata (e.g., preview first N KB, with "Open full"/"Save" actions).
 - Ensure streaming remains responsive; chunk rendering and backpressure in the UI loop.

 21) Accessibility & Keybindings for Media/Attachments